keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 These ranges are free for anyone to use for their internal networks!
 However, note that interior gateway protocols _will_ route these address spaces.
 They're appropriate for use within an autonomous system, but exterior gateway protocols _will not_.

+Do they look familiar?
+Exactly, your IP in the SOHO network and IPs in your office and Docker network are usually falling into these ranges!

 ### WIFI